Doing Business in Brazil

 C. Taxes

 In addition to the tariff, the Federal, State, and Municipal Governments charge on the electricity bill PIS/COFINS, ICMS, and the Public Lighting Contribution, respectively.
+Of these, the ICMS is the tax with the greatest impact on the electricity bill, with rates varying depending on the state and municipality.

 Federal Taxes: The Social Integration Program (PIS) and the Social-Security Financing Contribution (COFINS) are taxes levied by the Federal Government, which are intended for the worker and for the Federal Government’s social programs.